Myers-web/MyersSportsMedicine/content/dr-myers/_index.md

 ---
 title: "Meet Dr. Myers"
-description: "Dr. Thomas H. Myers is a board certified orthopaedic surgeon and sports medicine expert.
+description: "Dr. Thomas H. Myers is an Atlanta-based board certified orthopaedic surgeon and sports medicine expert.
-He moved to Atlanta to practice in 2003 after completing a year long fellowship with world-renowned orthopaedic surgeon Dr. James Andrews.
-While training with Dr. Andrews, Dr. Myers assisted in the care of marquis athletes from all areas of professional and college sports."
+He specializes in knee and shoulder procedures including robot-assisted knee replacement surgery, ACL repair, and repairs of rotator cuff and SLAP tears.
+Dr. Myers believes in taking the time to properly diagnose patients and ensure they understand their condition and all of the treatment options available to them."
 pic: "images/dr-myers/myers-main.jpg"
 featuredImage: "images/featured-images/sports-min.jpg"
 ---